AmingAndrei/violence.website/content/factions/pale/viridian.md

 Core Responsibilities

 1. Agriculture
-    - Oversees all farmland, hydroponic zones, and vertical grow systems within the Chromatican City and its controlled perimeter.
+    - Oversees all farmland, hydroponic zones, and vertical grow systems within the Chromatican City and its controlled perimetre.
     - Implements and enforces food safety protocols, soil purity standards, and nutritional baselines for both processed and raw consumables.
     - Continuously works to maximise crop yield and bio-efficiency.